HubSpot/hbase-support/HBaseTasks/README.md

 ## Quick Start
 The initial release is compiled against **HBase 0.94.15-cdh4.6.0** (as determined by the `hbase.version` property in the pom).
 It's possible that this project will work against a close version, but use at your own risk.

 To start, let's just get some stats of our region locality (% of data that's local to the region server).
-Download `HBaseTasks-0.1-SNAPSHOT-job.jar` (TODO) and place on a server configured for your cluster (e.g. a standby master).
+Download [HBaseTasks-0.1-SNAPSHOT-jar-with-dependencies.jar](https://www.dropbox.com/s/64r9lzi582ztcr7/HubSpotHBaseTasks-0.1-SNAPSHOT-jar-with-dependencies.jar) and place on a server configured for your cluster (e.g. a standby master).
 Then run:

 ```bash
 $ hadoop jar HBaseTasks-0.1-SNAPSHOT-job.jar -displayRegionStats